Midway through your ST2 year you will be asked to make a choice about the training practice you would like to spend your ST3 year in.

 - A certain number of practice places will be released for each cohort of trainees to choose from.
 This will be equal to, or slightly more than the total number of trainees seeking a practice.
 The places released will be based on numbers of previous ST3 placements at that practice.
 It is therefore possible that one year a practice may have more or fewer places released for ST3 trainees than in previous years.
 This is to ensure fair shares of ST3’s across the patch training practices.

 Sending e-mails, meeting or other efforts to influence trainers/TPDs and admin staff to open up additional training places in a practice of your choosing will not be effective and may result in you losing the right to choose at all.

 It is worth noting that all training practices have been visited and approved and all trainers have shown a high level of commitment to get the necessary training and approval to become a trainer.
-To choose your practice purely on what is geographically convenient does a disservice to this level of commitment.
+To choose your practice based purely on what is geographically convenient, does a disservice to this level of commitment.

 - You will be asked to rank a given list of practices.